nielsen2e/aws-bootcamp-cruddur-2023/journal/week4.md

 > We could have idle connections left open by our Database Explorer extension, try disconnecting and checking again the sessions.

 ### Easily setup (reset) everything for DB
-This scrript enables us to easily run our command from one script instead of multiple commands using the terminal.
+This script enables us to easily run our command from one script instead of multiple commands using the terminal.

 Create a new file called `db-setup` in `bin` folder
 ```sh